siamkhandaker616/Mechanic-Appointment-webpage/docs/PROJECT_DOCUMENTATION.md

 A separate system from the hand-drawn SVGs — these are pure CSS star shapes created via `clip-path: polygon()` (24-point star) with text content:

-- 15 labels used across the site: BOOK!, TIME!, LIST!, LOCK!, HELD!, HIRE!, EDIT!, WEEK!, BLOCKED!, WHOA!, FIRED!, GONE!, FREE!, LOCKED!
+- 20+ labels used across the site: BOOK!, PHONE!, TIME!, GIGS!, LOCK!, HELD!, HIRE!, EDIT!, WEEK!, BLOCKED!, WHOA!, FIRED!, NOPE!, GONE!, FREE!, NICE TRY!, LOCKED!, FIND!, PICK!, FIX!, HEY!, DONE!
-- Each set in Action Man Shaded Italic, rotated 2–5°, positioned absolutely to overlap the panel/modal border (the comic book convention of a sound effect bleeding out of the panel)
+- Each set in Action Man Bold (`var(--font-action)`), rotated 2–5°, positioned absolutely to overlap the panel/modal border (the comic book convention of a sound effect bleeding out of the panel)
-- Colours vary by context: gold text on pink burst, white text on teal burst, ink text on gold burst
+- Default colour is `var(--ink)`; some instances override inline (`background:var(--pink)` for NOPE! on some modals, `background:var(--gold)` with `color:var(--ink)` for HEY! and DONE!)

 **Spotlight burst animation:**